 The wrap-around style of this gamekeeper's thumb treatment glove makes it easy to apply and adjust as needed.
 Adjustable fastener straps allow you to customize the amount of compression applied to your thumb and hand.
 One strap wraps around your thumb and the other around your wrist.
 Allows for full-hand function without restricting your fingers.

 Made of a perforated neoprene material that is soft and comfortable against your skin.
 This neoprene material provides compression and therapeutic warmth to the injured area, promoting healing and reducing swelling and pain.

 One of the best features of this thumb spica orthosis is the interchangeable stays or splints in the brace.
-This brace includes flexible, rigid, and malleable (bendable) aluminum metal stays that can be removed if desired.
+This Santa Barbara thumb splint includes flexible, rigid, and malleable (bendable) aluminum metal stays that can be removed if desired.
 These three different stays make the brace fully customizable to help provide ultimate support and user comfort.
 The thumb brace has three different compartments that can hold any one of the stays and is enclosed with a fastener to keep it in place.

 The flexible splint provides moderate immobilization to your thumb, allowing slight movement.
 The malleable aluminum splint is moldable so it can be reshaped and bent to fit the shape of your hand.
 Lastly, the rigid aluminum splint provides extreme immobilization and support to your thumb and hand.

 This skier’s thumb treatment splint is available in a single universal size that fits either your right or left hand.
 If the straps are too long and become bothersome, cut the straps for a more tailored fit (once trimmed, the brace cannot be returned).